af223/Travel/README.md

 - [x] User can see and click on locations in world map
 - [x] User can choose location by typing name
-- [ ] User can see generated itinerary of trip and edit it
+- [x] User can see generated itinerary of trip and edit it
+- [x] User can see calendar with trip dates marked
 - [x] User can see flight options to chosen destination
 - [x] User can find hotels
 - [x] User can see cost summary for chosen resources and add additional expenses